ESSA invites interested potential students to approach the Seminary and apply for the BTh programme.

 - 1 set of certified copies of all educational certificates and transcripts

 - 1 set of certified copies of ID/passport

 - A testimonial from last educational institution

-- An application fee of R 250 (non-refundable) – banking details -> website
+- An application fee of R 250 (non-refundable) – banking details are available under “Contact Us”.